Mizogg/AIBitcoin/README.md

 To run the script, you would need to have the required dependencies installed (bit, requests) and provide a valid puzzle.txt file with the Bitcoin addresses to search for.
 You can customize the script's behavior by providing input when prompted, such as choosing between offline and online mode, scanning order, and resuming previous scans.

+## Fork the repository.
+Create a new branch for your feature or bug fix.
+Make your changes and commit them.
+Push your changes to your forked repository.
+Open a pull request, describing your changes in detail.

-License
+## License
 This project is licensed under the MIT License.
+See the LICENSE file for more information.

-Disclaimer
+## Disclaimer
 Please note that using this script for Bitcoin key generation or scanning addresses without proper authorization or legal rights may be against the terms of service of Bitcoin services and could potentially violate applicable laws and regulations.
 Use this tool responsibly and for legitimate purposes.